exasol/transformers-extension/doc/user_guide/user_guide.md

 For example, if the service name is ``bfs_service1`` and the bundle was uploaded with the above curl command, the path should look like ``/buckets/bfs_service1/bucket1/tls/ca_bundle.pem``.
 Please note that for the BucketFS on a SaaS database, the service and bucket names are fixed at respectively ``upload`` and ``default``.

-### Huggingface token
+### Huggingface Token

 A valid token is required to download private models from the Hugging Face hub and later generate predictions with them.

 This token is considered sensitive information; hence, it should be stored in an Exasol Connection object.

-The easiest way to do this is to provide the token as an option during the extension deployment (see the [Setup section](#deploy-the-extension-to-the-database) below).
-It can also be created manually by running the following SQL command:
+The easiest way to do this is to provide the token as an option during the extension deployment, see section [Setup section](#deploy-the-extension-to-the-database) below.

+You can also create a connection manually:

 ```sql
 CREATE OR REPLACE CONNECTION <TOKEN_CONNECTION_NAME>
     TO ''
     IDENTIFIED BY '<PRIVATE_MODEL_TOKEN>'
 ```

+For more information, please check the [Create Connection in Exasol](https://docs.exasol.com/sql/create_connection.htm) document.

 ## Setup